QuarkNerd/blog/ceberhardt/_posts/2015-04-24-first-look-reactive-cocoa-3.md

 One advantage that free functions have over instance methods is that they are not constrained by the rules of inheritance.
 As an example, the Swift foundation library defines a `map` function that can be used to transforms anything that conforms to the `CollectionType` protocol.
 As a result, you can apply this function to collections that do not have any inheritance relationship (e.g. sets, arrays, dictionaries).

-In my next blog post I'll build a more complex example and introduce some of the other new concepts, including signal producers, which are a replacement for cold signals!
+In [my next blog post](http://blog.scottlogic.com/2015/04/28/reactive-cocoa-3-continued.html) I introduce some of the other new concepts, including signal producers, which are a replacement for cold signals!

 Regards, Colin E.